Subset Selection with Shrinkage: Sparse Linear Modeling when the SNR is low

 \end{itemize}

-\paragraph{Comparison to cousins of Problem~\eqref{best-subset-penalized}:} We present some computational results that compare our proposal with the methods Mnet~\cite{huang2016mnet} and Adaptive elastic net~\cite{zou2009adaptive} -- as mentioned before, they were designed to mimic the behavior of the elastic net, but encourage greater sparsity and improved variable selection performance by using nonconvex stylized penalties.
-We emphasize that our motivation for designing estimator~\eqref{best-subset-penalized} is very different than that of~\cite{huang2016mnet,zou2009adaptive}.
-Despite the qualitative structural similarities between estimator~\eqref{best-subset-penalized} and those presented in~\cite{huang2016mnet,zou2009adaptive}, we do observe differences in the statistical performances of the estimators in our preliminary experiments.
-We contend that these differences are likely a consequence of (a) the optimization algorithms\footnote{\cite{huang2016mnet} use a coordinate descent method directly on the $\ell_{2}^2$+MCP penalized problem; and \cite{zou2009adaptive} solve an $\ell_{2}^2$ + adaptive lasso regularized least squares, which is a convex problem.} and (b) the exact forms of the estimators, including the choice of the penalty function.
+{ In the Supplementary Material, we discuss additional experiments corresponding to the challenging ultra-high dimensional setting \citep{verzelen2012minimax} with $k^*\log(p/k^*)>n/2$.
+These experiments provide further support for the observations listed above. }

-Figure \ref{fig: exampleA} compares L0+L1 and L0+L2 with the adaptive elastic net and Mnet for $n=100,p=1000$ (for data generated as per Examples 1 and 2).
-For the adaptive elastic net, we used the function {\texttt{gcdnet}} from the R package {\texttt{gcdnet}} with weights chosen based on Example~1 in~\cite{zou2009adaptive}.
-For the Mnet method we use the {\texttt{ncvreg}} function from the R package {\texttt{ncvreg}} with the MCP penalty and ridge regularization.
-The tuning parameters are chosen based on a held-out validation set (similarly to the description above).
-It seems that estimator~\eqref{best-subset-penalized} leads to models with superior sparsity and better predictive performance.
+{\textbf{Comparisons with adaptive elastic net (AEN), Mnet, relaxed Lasso and spike-and-slab Lasso (SSL).}} We present simulation results that compare our proposal with methods Mnet~\citep{huang2016mnet}, AEN~\citep{zou2009adaptive}, relaxed Lasso~\citep{hastie2020best}, { and SSL~\citep{rockova2018spike} . } Mnet and AEN reduce the estimation error of elastic net, and encourage greater sparsity, by using a nonconvex penalty on~$\B\beta$ instead of the usual $\ell_{1}$-norm.
+The proposed estimator with $q=2$ is a natural alternative to Mnet and AEN in the regimes where these methods are found to be useful -- however, our motivation for estimator~\eqref{best-subset-penalized} is different.
+Empirically, we observe important differences in the statistical performance of Mnet, AEN and our approach.
+These differences are likely a consequence of (a) the optimization algorithms{\footnote{\cite{huang2016mnet} use a coordinate descent method directly on the $\ell_{2}^2$+MCP penalized problem; \cite{zou2009adaptive} work with the $\ell_{2}^2$ + adaptive Lasso regularized least squares, which is a convex problem.}} and (b) the exact forms of the estimators, including the choice of the penalty function.